kuzzleio/sdk-dart/doc/2/controllers/auth/check-rights/index.md

 <SinceBadge version="Kuzzle 2.8.0"/>
 <SinceBadge version="auto-version"/>

-Checks if the provided API request can be executed by this network connection, using the current authentication information.
+Checks if the provided API request can be executed by this client, using the current authentication information.

 ---